owulveryck/gorchestrator/README.md

 See the *webclient* subsection for a webview of what you've posted

+# Logging

+Logging is a work in progress.
+The [logrus](github.com/Sirupsen/logrus) framework in used to perform logging by default it logs on stdout (with a colored output if it's running on a terminal).

+You can configure two additionnal hooks:
+* syslog to log to a local/remote syslog
+* logstash to log to a logstash instance (and use the ELK suite to see what happens)

 # API

 The REST API is in developement but nearly stable.
 It is self documented with swagger.